-This report provides an update of the work of the Perth and Kinross Adult Protection Committee (APC) and activity over the 2016-2018 information to protect adults who may be at risk of harm.
-A bi-ennial report is required for submission to the Scottish Government by law.
+This report provides an update of the work of the Perth and Kinross Adult Protection Committee (APC) and activity over the 2018-2019 information to protect adults who may be at risk of harm.

 1. BACKGROUND / MAIN ISSUES

 1.1 The Adult Support and Protection (Scotland) Act 2007 (The Act) seeks to protect and benefit adults at risk of being harmed who are unable to protect themselves.